Your municipality can help close dangerous gaps in Ontario’s captive wildlife laws. Join us in calling on governments to fix this broken system.

 Animals kept at roadside zoos are typically forced to live in small, ramshackle cages that offer little more than a water bowl, food bowl and a shelter box to sleep in.
 Due to small enclosures, many must eat and defecate in their own living space.
 There are many other animal welfare problems, including highly social animals living in solitary cages where they suffer from extreme loneliness.

-The wild animals in roadside zoos often experience severe and pervasive psychological distress due to the inadequate conditions.
+The wild animals in roadside zoos often experience severe and pervasive psychological distress due to the grossly inadequate living conditions.

-Ontario ranks dead last in Canada when it comes to ensuring proper care of captive wildlife.
+Ontario ranks dead last in Canada when it comes to ensuring proper regulation of captive wildlife.

-We need to continue building pressure to get the provincial government to commit to close roadside zoos once and for all.
+We need to continue building pressure to get the provincial government to commit to roadside zoo regulations once and for all.
 For this reason, we are mobilizing Ontario’s municipalities to take a stand on captive wildlife issues in the province.

-Urge your mayor and municipal councilors to adopt our resolution calling on the Ontario government to implement provincial regulations to restrict the possession, breeding, and use of non-native wild animals along with the mandatory licensing of zoos.
+Urge your mayor and municipal councillors to adopt our resolution calling on the Ontario government to implement provincial regulations to restrict the possession, breeding, and use of wild animals along with the mandatory licensing of zoos.

-2. Find your local municipal representative and their contact details.
-Visit your municipality website for easy access or use the following search terms [name municipality] and councilor email.
+- Find your local municipal representative and their contact details.
+Visit your municipality website for easy access or use the following search terms [name municipality] and councillor email.

 Resolution